subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 Project creators might deploy new versions of their project codebases each time.
 We strongly suggest following their release notes and updating your project to match the recommended versions.
 In some cases you wont need to reindex, just update the project version.

+Since [Project Boost affects the amount of Stake rewards distributed](../introduction/reward-distribution.md#stake-rewards) for running a project, you may want to consider what project deployment version has the highest boost to maximise your Stake rewards.

 ### Weekly tasks - Update SQT allocation

 - Avoid having tokens allocated to outdated deployment versions.
 An “Outdated Allocation Projects” pop up will appear if this occurs.
 This means that you should adjust your allocation to the latest version (and update to the new version).